ashish-AIML/fulhaus_assessment/README.md

 class_names = ['bed', 'chair', 'sofa']
 ```

-That's it, now its's time to run the code.
+That's it! now its's time to run the code.
 The code can is run by `python app.py` in the command prompt.
 After running the code, we will get the IP address where it's connected.

 Now, open the Postman app, go to the workspace section and change the http section to `GET` and enter the IP address followed by `/predict`.